brudnak/rancher-runway/README.md

 # Rancher Runway

-Deploy disposable Rancher test environments with Terraform and a local control panel.
-The main AWS path builds RKE2 or hosted-tenant K3s clusters; the Linode path builds standalone Rancher Docker installs with Route53 DNS.
-The project can be driven from the double-clickable macOS app, the `rancher-runway` CLI, or guarded Go test entrypoints.
+Rancher Runway is a macOS desktop app for launching disposable Rancher test environments and cleaning them up afterward.
+The app is the intended way to use this repo: it wraps setup, readiness checks, logs, kubeconfigs, cloud inventory, cost hints, and destroy actions in a local control panel.

+Lower-level CLI and guarded Go test entrypoints exist for debugging and automation, but they are not the recommended day-to-day workflow.
+See [Advanced Usage](docs/advanced-usage.md) when you need those paths.

 For repository-owned GitHub Actions automation, see [docs/README.md](docs/README.md).

-## What This Builds
+## What The App Builds

-- One or more RKE2 management clusters on AWS: single-server, 3-server HA, or 5-server HA
+- AWS RKE2 Rancher management clusters: single-server, 3-server HA, or 5-server HA
-- Optional hosted/tenant K3s deployments: one host Rancher plus tenant Ranchers on imported K3s clusters
+- Optional hosted/tenant K3s runs: one host Rancher plus tenant Ranchers on imported K3s clusters
-- Optional Linode Docker deployments: one standalone Rancher Docker install per requested Rancher version
+- Optional Linode Docker runs: one standalone Rancher Docker install per requested Rancher version
-- For AWS Kubernetes runs, AWS ALB, ACM, and Route53 records in front of Rancher
-- For AWS Kubernetes runs, Rancher installed with external TLS termination at the ALB
+- AWS Kubernetes ingress with ALB, ACM certificates, Route53 records, and external TLS termination
-- For Linode Docker runs, Rancher Docker installs with ACME DNS and Route53 A records
+- Linode Docker DNS with Route53 records
-- Local kubeconfigs, install artifacts, run records, lifecycle logs, and cost history
+- Local kubeconfigs, install artifacts, run records, lifecycle logs, cloud inventory, and cost history
-- A local-only control panel for setup, readiness, status, logs, AWS inventory, Linode details, and cleanup

 RKE2 installer scripts and optional image bundles are checksum-verified before use.
 The setup path does not use `curl | bash`.

-## Quick Start: macOS App
+## Install The Desktop App

 From a fresh clone on Apple Silicon or Intel macOS: